 After the Procedure

-Epley maneuver usually works quickly.
+The Epley maneuver often works quickly.
 For the rest of the day, avoid bending over.
 For several days after treatment, avoid sleeping on the side that triggers symptoms.

 Most of the time, treatment will cure BPPV.
 Sometimes, vertigo may return after a few weeks.
-About half the time, BPPV will come back later on.
+About half the time, BPPV will come back.
 If this happens, you'll need to be treated again.
 Your provider may teach you how to perform the maneuver at home.

-Your doctor may prescribe medicines that can help relieve spinning sensations.
+Your provider may prescribe medicines that can help relieve spinning sensations.
 However, these medicines often do not work well for treating vertigo.